snowflakedb/snowflake-connector-net/doc/ConnectionPooling.md

 #### Evicting Connection

+In order to prevent connection pooling the easiest way is to disable pooling.
+More on this here: [Pooling Enabled](#pooling-enabled).

-Application may mark the connection to evict without turning off the pool.
-When connection Close methods gets executed it will not be pooled and if necessary a new connection will be created to maintain Minimum Pool Size.
+However, in special cases an application may need to mark a single, opened connection to evict without turning off the pool.
+When such a connection is closed it will not be pooled.
+Pool will create a new connection to maintain [Minimum pool size](#minimum-pool-size) if needed.

 ```cs
 using (var connection = new SnowflakeDbConnection(ConnectionString))